How Much Will It Cost To Sell My House in Albuquerque NM?

 - HOA transfer fees and disclosure certificate fees

+In a sellers market, buyers may pick up some of these fees as part of their closing costs.
 These fees varying depending on the transaction and usually add up to approximately 3% to 3.5% of the sales price of your home.
 It’s a good idea to discuss which fees you’re responsible for paying when the time comes to negotiate an offer.

 Even despite selling your home, there’s a possibility you’ll need to pay for repairs before any transaction will go through.
-Buyers often request that the seller make repairs to the home based on the results of various inspections.
+Buyers may request that the seller make repairs to the home based on the results of various inspections.
 For example, fixing a section of corroded plumbing found during the home inspection may be one of the contingencies of the buyer.
 If it costs $200 to fix, that cost falls to the seller.

-Buyers have the right to terminate the purchase agreement if the buyer and seller don’t agree on a repair request.
+Buyers may the right to terminate the purchase agreement if the buyer and seller don’t agree on a repair request.
 The cost of home repairs ranges from very low to very high.
 Whatever the cost, the most important thing is ensuring the work is done right, to prevent any holdups to the sale and to prevent and pushback from buyers.